paulgovan/AutoDeskR/README.md

 ```

 # Viewer
 AutoDesk provides a WebGL-based viewer for rendering 2D and 3D models.
 To use the viewer, make sure to first follow the instructions in **Prepare a File for the Viewer** above.
-Then simply pass the `urn` of the file and the `access_token` to the `viewer3D()` function:
+Then simply pass the `urn` of the file and the `token` to the `viewer3D()` function:

 ```
 viewer3D(urn = myEncodedUrn, token = myToken)